Curriculum for Technology Entrepreneurship

 42505 Facilitating Innovation in Multidisciplinary Teams 5 point August

-Programme specific courses (Mandatory)
+Programme specific courses (recommended for Specialisation: Management)

 38103 X-Tech Entrepreneurship 10 point Spring F3 (Tues 8-12, Fri 13-17), Autumn E3 (Tues 8-12, Fri 13-17)